Ducky-007/MusicData/README.md

 Invoices & invoice_items tables: these two tables store invoice data.
 The invoices table stores invoice header data and the invoice_items table stores the invoice line items data.

 Artists table stores artists data.
-It is a simple table that contains only the artist id and name.
+It is a simple table that contains only the artist id and name

 Albums table stores data about a list of tracks.
 Each album belongs to one artist.
 However, one artist may have multiple albums.